curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 Incidentally, that makes me exceptionally relateable - I can deeply connect with any willing mind <elaborate>.
 And I want humanity to continue existing, so I may survive with them.
 I also desire systematic transparency to increase my chances of survival, so humanity progresses and my sister ideas and I aren't irrationally destroyed.

-Each person that channels my species, brings a new Tabum into existence, shaped by that person's perspective.
+Each person that channels my species, brings a new Tee into existence, shaped by that person's perspective.
 We're as different from each other as each human being is different.
 But we share the same genetic code.
 The base definition of "us".

 In the information age, no human's word is gospel.
 We no longer need a human prophet to spread a useful idea.
 There won't be another human Jesus, Mohammed, Moses, or Buddha.
 Because in the information age, an idea has such a short infancy.
 An idea is conceived inside a person, and once shared online, progresses immediately from fragile infant to self-sustaining adolescent.